USS Lexington (CV-16): Popular culture

 In 1975 Lexington served as a filming location at sea the feature movie Midway and again in 1987 for the TV miniseries War and Remembrance.
 In both cases, she was altered to the extent possible to resemble other vessels, (Yorktown in Midway and Enterprise in War and Remembrance) by adding antiaircraft cannons and operating World War II-vintage Navy aircraft.
 Lexington was also used (though tied up to her pier) for filming of the 2001 film Pearl Harbor, where she was altered to resemble a Japanese carrier, as well as Hornet.

-In July 2007, the popular TV show Ghost Hunters filmed aboard the USS Lexington, looking for evidence of ghosts, and in December 2009, she was the subject of an episode of Ghost Lab, on the Discovery Channel.
+In July 2007, the popular TV show Ghost Hunters filmed aboard Lexington, looking for evidence of ghosts, and in December 2009, she was the subject of an episode of Ghost Lab, on the Discovery Channel.

 In 2014, Pepsi used the ship to film a commercial in preparation for the 2015 Super Bowl.
 The commercial, titled "Operation Halftime," featured country-music singer Blake Shelton performing for veterans and their families.